Xavier0/ArxivDigest/README.md

 This repository offers a method to curate a daily digest, sorted by relevance, using large language models.
 These models are conditioned based on your personal research interests, which are described in natural language.

+### Enhanced Features:

+* **Multi-API Support**: Use OpenAI, SiliconFlow, DeepSeek, or any OpenAI-compatible API
+* **Bilingual Analysis**: Get paper analysis in both English and Chinese
+* **Multi-Topic Search**: Search across multiple arXiv subjects simultaneously (e.g., Computer Science + Electrical Engineering)
+* **Advanced Email**: SendGrid, Gmail SMTP, or custom SMTP with multi-recipient support
+* **Test Mode**: Quick testing with single paper to verify configuration
+* **Smart Categorization**: Automatic filtering by research areas and detailed analysis based on paper type

+### Workflow:

-* You modify the configuration file `config.yaml` with an arXiv Subject, some set of Categories, and a natural language statement about the type of papers you are interested in.
+* You modify the configuration file `config.yaml` with arXiv subjects, categories, API settings, and a natural language statement about your interests
-* The code pulls all the abstracts for papers in those categories and ranks how relevant they are to your interest on a scale of 1-10 using `gpt-3.5-turbo-16k`.
+* The code pulls abstracts for papers in those categories and ranks relevance (1-10) using your chosen LLM
+* Papers get detailed bilingual analysis based on type (circuit design papers get concise summaries, algorithmic papers get detailed explanations)
-* The code then emits an HTML digest listing all the relevant papers, and optionally emails it to you using [SendGrid](https://sendgrid.com).
-You will need to have a SendGrid account with an API key for this functionality to work.
+* The code generates an HTML digest and optionally emails it to multiple recipients

 ### Testing it out with Hugging Face: